lpego/PICT/README.md

 sudo journalctl -u live-preview.service -f  # View logs
 ```

-⚠ CAUTION: we need to be able to run sudo systemctl [...] without password, the following achieves that but this can be dangerous and a security risk, eve though it's limited to the live-preview service.
+⚠ CAUTION: it needs to be able to run sudo systemctl [...] without password, the following achieves that but this can be dangerous and a security risk, even though it's limited to the live-preview service.

 Add user `pi` to sudo-ers, to not prompt for password every time.
 Open sudo-ers file:
 ``` bash